furkansenharputlu/f-license/README.md

 **f-license** is an open-source license creation and verification tool.
 You can quickly add license key verification to your application.
 Don't implement yourself, just use the open-source product!

+# Premium
+Do you prefer to use a premium product with a user dashboard?
+If so, please reach out us with your use cases via this address: furkan_senharputlu@hotmail.com

 # Features

 - Generating license keys with one of HMAC and RSA algorithms